kamaal44/satoshistreasure/README.md

 # Brute force attack against Satoshi's Treasure

+|treasurehunt.py

-Ths is a python script working with wordlists...
+This is a python script working with wordlists...

 Get some wordlist here : http://ftp.icm.edu.pl/